 What is digital accessibility?

+Digital accessibility is the process of ensuring that as many people as possible can access digital information, materials, and training resources without barriers.
 Good digital accessibility reduces obstacles for users when interacting with digital content.
 It is especially important for people with visual, hearing, or motor impairments, as well as those with cognitive or learning differences.
+Digital Accessibility also improves the user experience for everyone.
+For example, the pinch and zoom function on your phone is an accessibility feature that many users find helpful in everyday situations.

 Why is it important?

-It’s also a legal requirement to make sure our content meets the Web Content Accessibility Guidelines (WCAG), so accessibility should underpin all resources created in partnership with WRDTP.
-You can find more details in our WRDTP Accessibility Statement.
+Digital accessibility ensures that students can fully engage with our digital resources and get the most from our live training sessions.
+It is also a legal requirement to make sure our content meets the Web Content Accessibility Guidelines (WCAG), so accessibility should underpin all resources created in partnership with WRDTP.
+You can find more details about our sites accessibility in our WRDTP Accessibility Statement.

 Our Approach